raspiblitz/raspiblitz-docs/docs/setup/software-setup/1_download.md

 ## Downloading the Software

 In this section you find the latest ready-to-use RaspiBlitz SDcard images.
-Basically you just download, write/flash the image file to an sd card and start your RaspberryPi with it - its the same for first install or updating to a newer version.
+Basically you just download, write/flash the image file to an sd card and start your Raspberry Pi with it - its the same for first install or updating to a newer version.
 You can choose from two ready-made sd card images below:

 ### FATPACK SD Card Image (Beginners - WebUI)